-A caesarean delivery will not stop you from breastfeeding your baby.
+A cesarean delivery will not stop you from breastfeeding your baby.
 However, your post-surgery recovery can make things a little more challenging.
-We’ve written this guide for you to discover what you need to know about getting breastfeeding off to a great start after your caesarean.
+We’ve written this guide for you to discover what you need to know about getting breastfeeding off to a great start after your cesarean.

 Pin for Later